 Overview

-A novel method for maintaining target body weight and analyzing the likelihood of weight regain following a diet, based on gut microbiome analysis
+A novel method for maintaining target body weight and analyzing the likelihood of weight regain following a weight loss program, based on gut microbiome analysis.

 Background and Unmet Need

-The past century has seen an overwhelming increase in prevalence obesity, with an estimate 44% of the adult population being overweight and about 10% suffering from morbid obesity.
-Obesity-related pathologies are strongly associated with risk factors for stroke, diabetes, high blood pressure, musculoskeletal disorders, and ischemic heart disease, considered to be a leading cause of overall mortality.
+The past century has seen an overwhelming increase in the prevalence of obesity, with an estimated 44% of the adult population being overweight and about 10% suffering from morbid obesity.
+Obesity is strongly associated with conditions such as stroke, diabetes, high blood pressure, musculoskeletal disorders, and ischemic heart disease, the latter being considered a leading cause of overall mortality.

-Despite continuous efforts to find a solution for the obesity epidemic, no dietary approach has been able to maintain, for a prolonged period of time, the reduced weight after the initial weight loss.
-Moreover, the recurrent weight gain usually exceeds that of the pre-dieting weight, irrespective of fitness level or genetic background.
-This risk is further enhanced with each weight gain-loss cycle.
+Despite continuous efforts to find a solution for the obesity epidemic, no dietary approach has been able to maintain prolonged weight reduction after the initial weight loss.
+Moreover, the recurrent weight gain usually exceeds that of the pre-weight loss intervention, irrespective of fitness level or genetic background.
+The health risks are further increased with each weight gain-loss cycle.

-Consequently, there is a strong need for the development of novel methods for weight loss and, more importantly, for maintaining the post-diet target weight.
+Consequently, there is a strong need for the development of novel methods for weight loss and more importantly, for stopping relapsing obesity post-weight loss intervention.

 The Innovation